Thomas-TyTech/Socrata-MCP/README.md

 A Model Context Protocol (MCP) server that enables AI agents to query Socrata open data platforms using natural language and generate insights from the data.

-## Status: ✅ Working

-The server has been tested and is fully functional.
-All core features are working correctly:
-- ✅ MCP server initialization and communication
-- ✅ Dataset querying with SoQL
-- ✅ Dataset search functionality
-- ✅ Dataset metadata retrieval
-- ✅ Resource access (popular domains, example queries)
-- ✅ All 5 tools functioning properly

 ## Features

 - **Query Datasets**: Execute SoQL queries on Socrata datasets with support for JSON, CSV, and GeoJSON formats